 Placing value on food or body size creates a hierarchy of good and bad that ultimately impacts how one feels about oneself.
 By marking food as either good or bad, options and flexibility are hindered.

 When one fails to follow perfectly a certain guideline, a form of backlash or spiraling in a negative way typically occurs.
 This limits our ability to find true peace and happiness with food and with our bodies when our thinking becomes limited to all or nothing.
 When in reality, all food has value in some form (caloric, taste, texture) and all bodies have value regardless of their size.

 What can I do to decrease black-and-white thinking?

-If you would like to learn more about working with a clinician, we offer a complimentary 15-minute call.
+If you would like to learn more about working with a clinician, click below for a complimentary 15-minute call.